utility-toolbox/roff/docs/roff.1.md

 ### `convert`

-> Converts markdown to roff
+> Converts markdown files to roff files

 #### `source`:
 Markdown file that should be parsed